OCA/stock-logistics-workflow/README.rst

 The Login/logout functionality enable you to specify on the scenario a list of users and/or a list of groups with access to the scenario.

 To enable the Login/logout functionality:
-* Go to "Warehouse > Configuration > Configure scanner module" and check the checkbox Login/logout scenarii enabled.
+    * Go to "Settings > Warehouse" and check the checkbox Login/logout scenarii enabled.
-* Create a *Technical User* 'sentinel' **without roles in Humane Resources** and with 'Sentinel: technical users' checked.
+    * Create a *Technical User* 'sentinel' **without roles in Human Resources** and with 'Sentinel: technical users' checked.
     * Use this user to launch your sentinel session.

 Be carefull, the role *Sentinel: technical users* is a technical role and should be used only by sentinel.

 The timeout of sessions is managed by a dedicated cron that reset the incative sessions.
-The timeout can be configured on configuration wizard.
-"Warehouse > Configuration > Configure scanner module"
+The timeout can be configured on settings.
+"Settings > Warehouse"

 For the sentinel.py client
 --------------------------